kleinfreund/reverse-iterable-set/README.md

 This allows starting iteration at a specific value in the `ReverseIterableSet` object.

-An iterator containing the same values in reverse-insertion order can be obtained with `iteratorFor().reverse()`.
+An iterator containing the same values in reverse-insertion order can be obtained with `iteratorFor().reverseIterator()`.

 #### Syntax